Callings

 Grit

-mastery of endurance under pressure & weapons
+mastery of endurance under pressure & pain

 Calling Talent